Lab Manager

 Date Joined: Winter 2025

 Bio: My name is Katrina Hamdon, and I am currently in my third year of Mechanical Engineering at the University of Alberta.
 I am interested in exploring various additive manufacturing processes and optimizing them for diverse applications, such as aerospace and production.
-At ANGAM, I am excited to work on additive manufacturing for Aluminum alloys for hydrogen applications.
+At ANGAM, I am excited to work on additive manufacturing of nickel-based super alloys for nuclear applications.
 I look forward to learning from and contributing to the team’s efforts in this innovative field!